Samsung Galaxy S9 (Exynos) Review

 Introduction

-As I thought I'd never purchase (let alone use, if the A50S review indicated anything) a Samsung, Ed (one of Lukas' rivals in Mobile Legends) came in asking me to debloat it (after yet another one of Lukas' utter defeat, though this time it cost him less) - with Lukas paying in both free Hippo battery for Ed's Poco F1 & my "debloating fees" (which amounts to one mild coercion & one nice bourgeois lunch; all out of Lukas' pockets.).
+As I thought I'd never purchase (let alone use, if the A50S review indicated anything) a Samsung, Sir Ed (one of Lukas' rivals in Mobile Legends) came in asking me to debloat it (after yet another one of Lukas' utter defeat, though this time it cost him less) - with Lukas paying in both free Hippo battery for Ed's Poco F1 & my "debloating fees" (which amounts to one mild coercion & one nice bourgeois lunch; all out of Lukas' pockets.).
 Unfortunately for my sanity, he's daily driving Evo-X - a ROM that I wouldn't voluntarily touch.
-He also uses OrangeFox, something I had no thought about until now (I hated its clunkier file manager & wouldn't daily drive that).
+He also uses OrangeFox, something I had no thought about until then (I hated its clunkier file manager & wouldn't daily drive that).
 And here's the my textfile documenting whatever I cut out.

-Long story short, me, Bob, & Lukas demanded a rematch (with me & Bob borrowing Lukas' spare devices & Goolag accounts as neither of us had one), believing my rather fucked skills on shooting in ML (and Bob being a former pro player in some dota clone) to at least match Ed's skills.
+Long story short, me, Bob, & Lukas (mostly this guy, with the rest of us "voluntarily" dragged in) demanded a rematch (with me & Bob borrowing Lukas' spare devices & Goolag accounts as neither of us had one), believing my rather fucked skills on shooting in ML (and Bob being a former pro player in some dota clone) to at least match Ed's skills.
 It... mostly ended how Lukas predicted it (in the last 2 matches where I play ranged), with me "accidentally" wiping Ed's team out in a manner almost considered cheating, if nobody knew I was just too overspecialized as ranged to the point I SUCK at using melee characters (something the boys figured out in one of the matches where I had to play Fighter for rotation's sake - it was a set of 3 matches & Bob towed my weak ass in that one).
 For all that fuckery, Bob claimed an AKG K371 after sending the S9 he's supposed to get as the MVP to me, I received a Samsung S9 with an already unlocked bootloader & pre-installed TWRP off Ed (which I couldn't exactly refuse since Lukas & I wagered our X3P for this one & Bob sent the S9 to me instead), & Lukas got paid for the 6 batteries Ed "owed" him despite him sucking in all 3 matches compared to his "reinforcements" (at least he didn't lose anything else).

 But anyway, enough of this little tomfoolery (which I would rather not touch anymore) & back to the S9.
 I mean, this isn't a yet-another-dota-clone-for-goolag review.
-My first impressions of the device were less than stellar thanks to its curved display & rather questionable battery life (my OP6 has battery that lasts for days, yet the S9 survives for 1 day on my usual 80-20 basis).
+My first impressions of the device were less than stellar thanks to its curved display & rather questionable battery life (my OP6 has battery that lasts for days, yet the S9 survives for 16 hours on my usual 80-20 basis).

 Physical features